 In the following article, we’re going to discuss what nut width is on your acoustic guitar and how it affects playability.
 We’ve also included a handy comparison chart showing the nut widths of some of the more popular acoustic guitars available today, so you can make a direct comparison.

 What is Nut Width

 If you’re shopping around for your first guitar something you may want to consider is nut width.
-Nut width is the term used to describe the width of the nut, the white plastic or bone component on your acoustic guitar that separates the fretboard from the headstock.
+Nut width is the term used to describe the width of the nut, the white plastic, bone, or graphite component on your acoustic guitar that separates the fretboard from the headstock.

 The nut is slotted at different depths to allow for the different string gauges.
 The strings sit within these grooves and the distance between them dictates just how much string separation there is between the strings at the nut.

 A wider nut offers more separation between the strings at the headstock end of the neck, while a narrower nut means the strings are closer together.
 This does not mean nut width dictates the string spacing of the guitar as a whole, as the neck tapers and the saddle is wider than the nut and therefore is spaced more widely at the saddle.

 Is nut width the same as neck width?

 Some incorrectly refer to nut width as neck width, but this is a more general term that incorporates nut width, string spacing, and fretboard width.

 If you look down the neck of your guitar, you will notice the neck taper increases as you continue along the neck toward the higher frets, nut width does not directly relate to neck width, although they are often used interchangeably.

 Are nut width and string spacing the same thing?